 There’s a comment here in the chat that says: Even earlier than the fetus, the Buddha talks about the descent in the womb.

 Basically, that’s referring to when the consciousness that arises because of taking the previous Formation as personal and craving for it.
 That carries forward the consciousness, which will then descend into the womb.
 That will create, at conception, that being, that sense of being.
 But as soon as that consciousness takes root in that new mentality-materiality at conception, that consciousness dissipates and a new consciousness arises, based on the experience of that being.
-Even within the womb, there’s trillions of arising’s and passing away’s of consciousnesses going on within that womb.
+Even within the womb, already at conception, there’s trillions of arising’s and passing away’s of consciousnesses going on within that womb.
 It’s not the very same consciousness that continues to be experiencing things within the womb.
 It’s just that consciousness keeps arising and passing away in that fetus as well.